srodri10/DSDN-Blog/README.md

-## Project in Data Scientist Nanodegree of Udacity
+# Project in Data Scientist Nanodegree of Udacity

-Table of Contents
+## Table of Contents

-Installation
+1.-Installation
-Project Motivation
+2.-Project Motivation
-File Descriptions
+3.-File Descriptions
-Results
+4.-Results
-Licensing, Authors, and Acknowledgements
+5.-Licensing, Authors, and Acknowledgements

-Installation
+## Installation
 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation